Scroll down for information and advice on things that often happen in the first few days after a fatal crash.

 Your right to support from criminal justice agencies

-Your entitlement to support from the police and other criminal justice agencies is outlined in the government’s Victim Charter: A charter for victims of crime (2015).
+Your entitlement to support from the police and other criminal justice agencies is outlined in the Government’s Code of Practice for Victims of Crime (2015).

 Police guidelines called the Authorised Professional Practice (APP) also state that the police should provide you with the pack you are reading now and tell you about the Brake helpline, which you can contact for additional specialist support on 0808 8000 401.
 Police standards when liaising with you are also laid out in the Family Liaison Officer Guidance.

-A loved one may have made a decision to donate organs or tissue from their body to help others live, or you may want to consider donation.
-Donation of organs is only possible if a loved one died in hospital, but donation of tissue or eyes may be possible after a death at the roadside.
+You may or may not want to consider donation of organs or tissue from a loved one’s body to help others live.
+Donation of organs is only possible if a loved one died in hospital, but donation of tissue or corneas may be possible after a death at the roadside.

-If a loved one has died outside of a hospital, and you want to consider donation, you need to act quickly – within 24 hours of the death.
-You or your funeral director can call the Tissues National Referral Centre on 0800 432 0559 for further information and support.
+If you want to consider donation, but haven’t been contacted by medical staff, you need to act quickly – usually within 24 hours although sometimes up to 48 hours after the death.
+For organ donation call 0300 123 23 23.
+For tissue donation call the Tissues National Referral Centre on 0800 432 0559.

 Organs or tissue are removed with care and do not delay burial or cremation arrangements.
 You can still see a loved one’s body afterwards if you choose.

-For more information about organ and tissue donation, go to www.organdonation.nhs.uk
+The decision about whether or not to become an organ donor is a personal one.
+For more information about organ and tissue donation, go to www.organdonation.nhs.uk.

 Seeing a loved one’s body

-After someone dies suddenly or unexpectedly their body is taken to a hospital mortuary or a local mortuary.
+After someone dies suddenly or unexpectedly, their body is taken to a hospital mortuary or a local authority mortuary.

 You can decide whether or not to see a loved one's body.
 To help you make this decision, and if you didn't see a loved one in hospital or at the roadside before their death, you can ask your police contact or medical staff to tell you about injuries to a loved one's body and what their body looks like.